Silver River (film)

-Silver River is a 1948 Western film directed by Raoul Walsh and starring Errol Flynn and Ann Sheridan.
+Silver River is a 1948 American western film directed by Raoul Walsh and starring Errol Flynn, Ann Sheridan and Thomas Mitchell.
 The film is based on a Stephen Longstreet story that was turned into a novel.
+It was produced and distributed by Warner Bros.

 Plot

-During the American Civil War, Army Captain Mike McComb is cashiered from the army when he disobeys orders in order to prevent the Confederates from stealing the one million dollars he is guarding by burning the money.
-After being publicly humiliated by the townspeople, he and his friend 'Pistol' Porter confiscate gambling equipment and set out to Silver City, Nevada to open a saloon and gambling hall.
-On his way to St. Joseph, Mike meets Georgia Moore, a beautiful, serious woman who runs the Silver River Mine with her husband, Stanley, and is currently hiring all the available wagons to transport necessary mining equipment.
+During the American Civil War, Union Army Captain Mike McComb is cashiered from the army when he disobeys orders in order to prevent the Confederates from stealing the one million dollars he is guarding by burning the money.
+After being publicly humiliated by the townspeople, he and his friend 'Pistol' Porter confiscate gambling equipment and set out to Silver City, Nevada, to open a saloon and gambling hall.
+On his way to St. Joseph, Mike meets Georgia Moore, a beautiful, serious woman who runs the Silver River Mine with her husband, Stanley, and is currently hiring all the available wagons to transport the necessary mining equipment.

 McComb wins ownership of the wagons in a poker game, much to Georgia's anger.
-Although he allows her to travel with him, she is unamused with McComb's playful behavior and soon abandons him.
+Although he allows her to travel with him, she is unamused by McComb's playful behavior and soon abandons him.
 Once in Silver City, McComb, in a short time, builds the most successful saloon of the area.
-He hires John Plato Beck as his lawyer, an alcoholic but good-hearted man.
+He hires John Plato Beck, an alcoholic but good-hearted man, as his lawyer.
 Meanwhile, Georgia is worried when she finds out Stanley has bought the wagons from McComb in exchange for 6,000 shares in the mine.
 This is only worsened when it turns out that Stanley does not have the money to finish his smelter and turns to McComb, who demands a one-third interest in the mine.
-As he builds his empire, McComb opens a town bank, in which the townspeople can accept to pay vouchers in lieu of cash.
+As he builds his empire, McComb opens a town bank.